brisa-iot/brisa-iot-web/README.md

 The web application will be available at [http://localhost:5000](http://localhost:5000).

+---

+## 3. Running Locally with Python (Recommended for Windows)

+> **Note:** On Windows, Docker networking can cause issues with MQTT and Flask-SocketIO.
+> If you experience problems, run the app directly with Python.

+### Steps:

+1. Install Python 3.11+
+2. Install dependencies:
+    ```sh
+    pip install -r requirements.txt
+    ```
+3. Set environment variables as needed (or edit `param.py` directly).
+4. Run the app:
+    ```sh
+    python app.py
+    ```
+5. Open [http://localhost:5000](http://localhost:5000) in your browser.

+---

-### 3. Access the Web Interface
+## 4. Access the Web Interface

 - Home: `/home`
 - Monitoring: `/monitoring`
 - Update Parameters: `/update`
 - Sensors: `/sensors`

+---

-### 4. Notes
+## 5. Notes

-- Make sure your external InfluxDB and MQTT broker are accessible from the Docker container.
+- Make sure your external InfluxDB and MQTT broker are accessible from your machine or container.
-- If running everything on the same host, you can use `host.docker.internal` as the host address for local development.
+- If running everything on the same host, you can use `host.docker.internal` as the host address for local development (on Docker for Linux/macOS).
+- On Windows, you may need to use `localhost` or your actual IP address for broker/database connections.

 ---